 Grace School of Theology offers an online Writing Center that can be found in every Canvas Course.
 This Writing Center shows examples of Turabian format for footnotes and bibliography.
-There are also excellent samples of research papers which can be used as examples for writing your own papers at GRACE.
+There are also excellent samples of research papers that can be used as examples for writing your papers at Grace.
 The school also provides a coaching service whose staff will be happy to assist you with the technical details of composing and documenting your college research papers.
-Please use the contact information under "The Writing Center" to make an appointment with our Writing Tutor who is available in person, by email, and by telephone.
+To make an appointment for live coaching with a Writing Coach, please email gracecoaching@gsot.edu.